U.S.-Cuba travel snarled by regulations, politics

 An estimated 350,000 to 400,000 Americans visited Cuba in 2011, the vast majority of Cuban heritage.

-The new regulations require detailed itineraries of each travelling group, reports upon their return and explanations about each member's "meaningful interchange" with ordinary Cubans.
+The new regulations require detailed itineraries of each traveling group, reports upon their return and explanations about each member's "meaningful interchange" with ordinary Cubans.

 Applications can now run more than 100 pages, compared with fewer than 10 pages in the past.